smo0ths/UE4CommOpti/README.md

 Copy/Paste:  %localappdata%/ReadyOrNot/Saved/Config/WindowsNoEditor/Engine.ini

-my config is more of a quality balance you may need to tweak some commands, copy and paste under code
+*copy and paste this in engine.ini under lines in the file

 [Core.Log]
 Global=off;